 When the spirt of arborvitae enters our life, it signals a time of renewal, healing and new beginnings.

 Arborvitae, Thuja occidentalis became the first tree of the “New World” that was brought to “Old World” Europe by French explorer Jacques Cartier.
 In 1536, Cartier and his crew fell ill with scurvy during an expedition in Canada.
 Members of an Iroquois tribe offered them some hot tea made from the leaves and bark of the “Annedda” tree.
 When Cartier recovered, he brought seeds of this “miracle” tree to France.
 It was planted in the Kings medicinal gardens and named “l’arbor de vie,” which in Latin is arbor (tree) and vitae (life) or arborvitae, the “tree of life.”
 Interest in its medicinal value as a source of vitamin C played an important role in the resurrection of botany as a science.
 In 1542, Jean Fernel, a leader in the French Renaissance, published “Physiologia,” which planted the seeds for modern medicine and botany.

-In the Ojibwe culture, arborvitae (northern white cedar) Thuja occidentalis, or “Grandmother Cedar” is one of the four sacred plants associated with the north direction in the medicine wheel.
+In the Ojibwa culture, arborvitae (northern white cedar) Thuja occidentalis, or “Grandmother Cedar” is honored as one of the four sacred plants associated with the north direction in the medicine wheel (hoop of life).

 Message: We are being reminded to discern what is true.
 What we have been told is not always correct; it is up to us to learn the truth, speak up and honor our roots.
 This is a time to revisit our ancestral history and heal old wounds to refresh our vision and our ability to move forward with more clarity of purpose.